 Only during post-graduation years do students realize that the convenience of those past five years was, in reality, a misfortune.
 The truth unfolds when we encounter a patient with some disease that we did not study during those years just because it was not ‘marked’ or because it was not a paper question, and this is when the portrait of a great physician in our mind shatters.
 We lose self-confidence, self-esteem, and curse all those times we skipped topics to save time.

-Instead of studying up on the advancements in the medical field, students don’t even completely go through the recommended textbooks because:
+Instead of studying up on the advancements in the Best medical Center field, students don’t even completely go through the recommended textbooks because:

 1) They are too thick—even the image of that never-ending Robbins terrifies them.